What it does: Scientific and Engineering research

 Today CSIRO does research from the depths of the ocean to deep space.
 It is charged with improving the lives of Australian’s through its divisions of energy, environment and resources, agriculture and food, digital technology and future industries.
 The CSIRO has over 50 suburban and regional sites and sites in the US, France, Chile and Mexico.
 The CEO, a member of Board instigates the Strategy 2020 set by the Board.
 The Board is overseen by the Minister for Industry, Innovation and Science.

 The culture is altruistic and inclusive.
 It fosters co-operative team-based research within its diverse, multi-cultural workforce.
-It encourages, women to take up science, engineering and mathematics roles and applications from minority groups including Aboriginals and Torres Strait Islanders.
+It encourages women to take up science, engineering and mathematics roles and encourages applications from minority groups including Aboriginals and Torres Strait Islanders.
 Numerous CSIRO Aboriginal and Torres Strait Islander Cadetships are offered each year to applicants of Aboriginal or Torres Strait Islander descent enrolled full-time in an undergraduate degree.
-These cadetship includes a study allowance during semester, 12 weeks work experience with a stipend during the summer vacation period and payment of HECS fees upon successful completion of study.
+These cadetships include a study allowance during semester, 12 weeks of work experience with a stipend during the summer vacation period and payment of HECS fees upon successful completion of study.

-The CSIRO’s motto is, “We imagine.
-We collaborate.
-We innovate.”
+The CSIRO’s motto is, “We solve the greatest challenges through innovative science and technology.”
 Among many other innovations, the world can thank the CSIRO for the invention of: Aerogard; polymer banknotes; Wi-Fi; the ‘Total Wellbeing’ (high protein, low carb) diet, vaccines and atomic absorption spectroscopy, which plays a significant role in pharmacology, biophysics and toxicology research.

-Over 200 undergraduates each year are given ‘Vacation Scholarships’ over the summer break and receive a stipend.
+Over 150 undergraduates each year are given ‘Vacation Scholarships’ over the summer break and receive a stipend.
 Some of those students “have been offered paid part-time employment; others have had the opportunity to undertake their Masters or PhD research jointly with us”.
-Vacation scholars come from a wide range of disciplines, need to be in the third year with a credit average and ideally be considering postgraduate study.
+Vacation scholars come from a wide range of disciplines, need to be in either their third or fourth year with a credit average and ideally be considering postgraduate study.

 While the CSIRO doesn’t have a conventional grad program, there are a few options for grads looking to get a foot in the door.
 You are encouraged to apply to do an ‘Industrial Traineeship’ if required as part of your degree.
 To be considered identify a CSIRO scientist working in an area relevant to your degree and contact them.
 Provide said scientist with your CV, academic transcript, proof you need to undertake a work placement and a brief statement about the type of project/research you’re interested in.
 He or she then decides whether to invite you into their research area.
 Traineeships typically last 3-6 months.
 They do not usually lead to a paid position but may be useful if you apply for an entry-level job at the CSIRO.